anzurio/SourceologyTest/Readme.md

 ## Build and Run

-In order to build and run the tests, .NET 6 must be installed in the computer with support for C# 9.0
+In order to build and run the tests, .NET 6 must be installed in the computer with support for C# 10.0.
+Although, I reckon it should be compatible with C# 9.0.

 To run the test suite, simple run from the command line